chrisjsewell/myst-spec/README.md

 ## Notes

+- A general issue with CommonMark, is that (inline) link/image references are only recognised if the (block level) definitions have already been parsed.
+This is an issue for incremental parsing, since we wold need to parse all the definitions first, if we were to allow them at "any level".
 - docutils records the source for every node, since it may be different to the parent document, if using the `include` directive.